OBWANDOORG/LY-Sandbox/.github/ISSUE_TEMPLATE/july-2021-game-jam---bug-report.md

 ---
-name: Bug report
+name: July 2021 Game Jam - Bug report
-about: Create a report to help us improve
+about: Use this template to log bugs found during the July 2021 Game Jam
-title: Bug Report
+title: ''
-labels: kind/bug, needs-sig, needs-triage
+labels: game-jam, needs-sig, needs-triage
 assignees: ''

 ---